A Drâa Valley Oasis: The Essential Travel Guide to Agdz

 Agdz is located around 70 kilometres from Ouarzazate and can be reached in just over an hour by car.
 From Marrakech, it’s around 260 kilometres or 4.5 hours to Agdz.
 This journey takes you up and over the spectacular Tizi n’Tichka Pass, which offers spectacular views across the Atlas Mountains.

 To learn more about driving in Morocco, check out my detailed article here.
-I recommend you rent a car in Morocco through Discover Cars, which offers free cancellation and 24/7 support.
+If you're going to rent a car in Morocco, I recommend you do so through Discover Cars, which offers free cancellation and 24/7 support.
 They have everything from compact automatics to manual vans, ensuring there’s something for all travel groups and driving styles.

 By bus